davekilian/primer/basic/circuits.md

 We won't cover these quantities in this book because we don't need to, but you're encouraged to learn on your own if you're interested.
 If you plan to build your own circuits, you'll certainly need to understand what these quantities mean and how they're related in circuitry.

-## Junctions
+## Grounding

 Now we understand the basic elements of a circuit and how electricity moves through a circuit.
 To build a calculator, we still need a few more circuit components.
-The next component we'll examine isn't technically a component by common definition, but we still need to understand nonetheless.
+The next component we'll examine is the **ground**:

-A junction is point in a circuit where two or more terminals are connected together.
-We've already seen junctions in our minimumal circuit earlier: there were junctions at each terminal of the battery, connecting each battery terminal to one of the wire's terminals:

-> Diagram of the min viable circuit again, but circle the junctions

-Two-way junctions are so simple they aren't worth discussing; things get more interesting once a junction connects three or more terminals at once.
-For example, here's our minimal circuit again, but with an extra line split out and later merged back in at junctions $1$ and $2$ respectively:

-> Diagram of our minimal circuit from before with two junctions labeled 1 and 2 where the line splits into two output lines (junction 1) and then those line merge into the final output line (junction 2).
-Label the two lines that get split and re-merged A and B

-Junctions $1$ and $2$ in this diagram are both three-way junctions: they each connect three different lines together.
-Junction $1$ splits a single input line (providing electricity) into two output lines $A$ and $B$ (receiving electricity from the junction).
-The total amount of electricity is preserved, and since there are two output lines, each carries half the electricity received from the input line.
-Meanwhile, junction $2$ merges input lines $A$ and $B$ back together, sending all the resulting electricity along the output line back to the battery terminal.
-No electricity was added or removed along the way; we just divided up the electricity at junction $1$ and merged it back together at junction $2$.

-To understand why junctions work this way, we need only go back to our discussion of a tug-of-war from the previous heading.
-A three-way junction is like a three-way game of tug-of-war between electrons.
-At junction $1$, the input line has electrons coming from the negative battery terminal, whereas the output lines have in total as much electricity as is being pushed out of the battery's positive terminal.
-We've seen the rest of this story already: the negative terminal's electrons are pushing much harder and win the tug of war, advancing down the junction's output lines.
-Since each line is as good as the other

-> Diagram of the tug-of-war in junction 1

-The story is similar at junction 2.
-Here we have two input lines with electrons that ultimately came from the negative terminal; and one output line with electrons that ultimately came from the positive terminal.
-The negative terminal electrons push harder, all merging together to travel down the output line:

-> Diagram of the tug-of-war in junction 2

-An interesting question is, what would happen if we added a three-way junction that splits an input line into multiple output lines, but one of those output lines were a dead end that didn't go anywhere?
-Like this:

-> Diagram where we've removed junction 2, such that line $A$ connects to the battery but $B$ doesn't go anywhere.
-To avoid confusion, we'll change the name of junction 1 to junction 3

-What happens at our new junction, junction $3$?

-Initially, when you turn on the circuit, junction $3$ behaves a lot like junction 1: there's a single input line pushing electricity into the junction, and two output lines, $A$ and $B$, where electricity can flow; so electricity flows along each output line:

-> Diagram showing the initial state again

-However, now that line $B$ isn't connected to the battery's positive terminal, so once electrons go into line $B$ there's no way for them to leave.
-So line $B$ immediately fills up with electrons, which then start *pushing back* into junction $3$, like this:

-> Diagram showing junction 3 with $B$ pushing back at

-Once line $B$ has 'filled up' with electrons (which takes almost no time at all), the electron density inside line $B$ is the same as in the battery's negative cell, so no more electrons win the tug-of-war needed to enter line $B$.
-With no electricity flowing in or out of $B$, we end up in a steady state where all electricity moves from the input line to output line $A$, as if line $B$ weren't connected to the junction at all.

-The takeaway: if you disconnect a junction's output line from the rest of the circuit, the junction behaves as if that output line doesn't exist.
-This will be a super handy feature once we start building our calculator soon!

-Finally, it's worth mentioning that people who design circuits use a fundamental relationship between current, voltage and resistance to describe exactly how much current flows out of a junction; but as before, we don't need to do so in this book to understand how our computers work, so we'll skip over the details.

-## Grounding

-Junctions get more interesting when you add another circuit component that we haven't talked about yet: the **ground**.

 > Schematic icon for a ground

 A ground is called a ground because you usually ground a circuit by literally connecting the circuit to the ground; the Earth is the largest and best grounding component around!
-Some electronics (like your phone) can't be grounded using the Earth and thus require [more complex workarounds](https://en.wikipedia.org/wiki/Floating_ground).

 As a circuit component, grounds exist to soak up electricity.
-You can almost think of a ground as a way of pulling electrons out of a circuit: if a ground is connected to one end of a 3-way junction, all input electricity flows to the ground, leaving none to flow down the rest of the circuit
+You can almost think of a ground as a way of pulling electrons out of a circuit: if a ground is connected to a circuit, all incoming electricity from the negative terminal of the battery is 'drained' into the ground, leaving none to flow on into the rest of the circuit:

 > Diagram showing electricity flowing to a ground instead of to the positive terminal of a battery

-The important takeway for our discussion is that grounding can effectively 'shut off' the part of the circuit which is downstream of the junction with the ground.
+What makes grounding useful in designing our computer is that we can use grounding to effectively 'shut off' part of the circuit (the part of the circuit that's 'downstream' of the ground).
 For example, say we added some electrical component (denoted by $?$) to our circuit like this:

 > The same circuit schematic showing a new $?$ component downstream of the ground junction

 In this circuit, the $?$ element doesn't receive any electricity, even though it's connected to the junction, because all electricity leaving the negative terminal of the battery travels through the junction to the ground.

-From a physics perspective, grounding works kind of like adding third battery cell to your circuit.
-This cell has even less-densely packed electrons than either cell of the battery, so at a three-way junction that connects the battery's positve terminal, negative terminal and ground together, you get a three-way tug of war that the ground loses; so all electricity flows to the ground (from *both* battery terminals).
+From a physics perspective, grounding works kind of like adding a third battery cell to your circuit.
+This cell has even less-densely packed electrons than either cell of the actual battery, so inside a junction that connects the battery's positve terminal, negative terminal and ground together, you get a three-way tug of war that the ground loses; so all electricity flows to the ground (from *both* battery terminals):

 > Diagram showing the tug-of-war and electrons flowing from both battery terminals into the ground

-At the circuit schematic level, we usually ignore the flow of electricity from the positive terminal to the ground because it's so small compared to the flow from the negative terminal.

-The ground also has enormous capacity, such that no matter how long you send power to the ground, the ground's electron density doesn't change measurably.
-This means that a ground, unlike a battery, cannot get depleted or need to be recharged.
+The ground also has enormous capacity, such that no matter how long you send power to the ground, the ground's electron density doesn't change to any degree we can measure.
+This means that a ground cannot be depleted and never needs to be 'recharged' like a battery.

 ## Switching

-In digital circuits like the one we're going to build into a computer, grounds are most useful when combined with another element called a **switch**.
+In the kinds of circuits we're going to be looking at, grounding is most useful when combined with another element called a **switch**.

 A switch is just a way of connecting and disconnecting a line in a circuit.
 We use the following symbol in schematic diagrams to denote a switch: